 You can tell if there is insufficient oxygen in the blood by checking the color of the skin all over your baby's body.
 If there is a bluish cast everywhere (especially in areas with a lot of blood flow, like the lips, tongue, and vagina or scrotum), this could mean all of the blood is blue and there could be a problem with the heart or lungs.

 More commonly, it's only certain areas -- like the hands or feet -- that has a blue tint.
 This is usually perfectly normal and just reflects the baby's somewhat immature blood circulation.

 Tips for Concerned Parents

-If you are concerned about a blue tinge to your baby's skin, check his entire body.
+If you are concerned about a blue tinge to your baby's skin, check their entire body.
 An off-and-on blue cast to the hands and feet, with pink skin elsewhere, is not a sign of a problem.